This Is Not a Future Problem Link to heading

 That same infrastructure is now the largest attack surface in computing.
 Every npm install, every pip install, every go get is an act of faith.
 Faith that every maintainer in every transitive dependency is who they say they are, that their credentials have not been compromised, that no one along the chain decided that this week was the week to monetise their position.

 We got away with it for a long time.
-The axios and liteLLM attacks suggest that time is running out.
+The Axios and LiteLLM attacks suggest that time is running out.

 The question is not whether supply chain attacks will become more common.
 They will.
 The question is whether the open source ecosystem can adapt its trust model before the damage becomes severe enough to erode the trust that holds the whole thing together.